perldude/perldude/README.md

 ## Non-work

-I have four brothers and one sister.
-We grew up in towns around Fresno, California, finally settling in [Madera](https://en.wikipedia.org/wiki/Madera,_California), where my mother and one brother still live.
+My four brothers, one sister, and I grew up in towns around Fresno, California, finally settling in [Madera](https://en.wikipedia.org/wiki/Madera,_California), where my mother and one brother still live.

 I have two children, boy/girl twins, who are 22 years old.
 My daughter is going to graduate school in the fall on her way to a career in psychology.
 She is a *much* better student than her father was.
 My son would be happy to talk your ears off about books, movies, and TV shows.

-I went to college at [UC Santa Barbara](https://www.ucsb.edu).
-Both the IBM PC and the Macintosh did not exist when I started college.
+Both the IBM PC and the Macintosh did not exist when I started at [UC Santa Barbara](https://www.ucsb.edu).
 They did when I finished.
 UCSB was using
 [BSD Unix](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution)